Unifying the Validation of Ambient Solar Wind Models: Acknowledgments

 \section{Acknowledgments}

 The authors thank all contributors to the COSPAR ISWAT initiative, which supported this research effort.
 The authors acknowledge the following organizations and programs: M.A.R., and C.M., acknowledge the Austrian Science Fund (FWF): P34437, J4160-N27, P31659, P31521; K.M.~acknowledges support by the NASA HGI program (\# 80HQTR19T0028), the NASA cooperative agreement NNG11PL10A and 80NSSC21M0180; J.J.G.A.~acknowledges to Investigadores por M\'exico-CONACYT (CONACYT Fellow), CONACYT LN 315829 (2021) and CONACYT-AEM 2017-01-292684 grants.
 S.D. acknowledges support from the argentianean grants PICT-2019-02754 (FONCyT-ANPCyT) and UBACyT-20020190100247BA (UBA).
+The authors thank two anonymous reviewers and the editor for their constructive criticism that improved the presentation of our results and made the content more appealing to a broader audience.

 \biboptions{authoryear}